-Becoming a doctor can be a very rewarding career in many ways, but the path to get there is a tough one.
-Medical school is a grind, and it’s very expensive.
+Becoming a doctor can be a rewarding career in many ways, but the path to get there is a tough one.
+Medical school is a grind.
+And the tuition costs are high.
 This grind continues after graduation when residency and loan repayment start to hit.
 There is a bit of good news, though.

 The jobs for physicians, income potential and student loan repayment options make paying off medical school debt one of the easiest types of student debt to pay off out there compared to other graduate-level programs.
 That being said, there are plenty of ways to mess it up.

 There are a ton of factors that go into the optimal loan repayment strategy for doctors.
 The two main factors you need to evaluate in order to pay back your student loan debt, however, are:

 Let’s clear up the mistakes to avoid and the best ways to pay off medical school debt.

 How much medical school debt do doctors graduate with?

 The median physician graduates with $200,000 in student debt, according to an Association of American Medical Colleges (AAMC) survey.
 But we’ve seen numbers much higher than that.

 Here at Student Loan Planner®, the average debt for medical school graduates we’ve advised is $328,000.
 That’s more than 60% higher than the AAMC survey results.
 Why is this the case?